Hassan Jeru-Ahmed: Antisemitism and move to Ohio

 This funding prompted protests and letter-writing campaigns from the Anti-Defamation League, which pointed to the distribution of antisemitic tracts signed by Hassan by the BDC.
 These described the NAACP as a tool of the "Jewish-Communist conspiracy" and posited the existence of the International Jewish conspiracy, among other antisemitic tropes.
 The BVLA also received funding from Willis Carto, the endorsement of George Lincoln Rockwell, and was featured on anti-semitic radio shows.
 The League led a letter-writing campaign protesting the Health and Human Services grant to Hassan's organizations.
 This prompted Hassan to file suit against the ADL for $24 million in damages due to alleged defamation and criminal conspiracy.
 A resulting audit of the BDC's use of funds showed financial mismanagement and irregularities with the organization's bookkeeping.

-This scrutiny lead to Hassan moving his operations to Columbus, Ohio in the summer of 1971, receiving $25,000 of public funds from Franklin County.
+This scrutiny led to Hassan moving his operations to Columbus, Ohio in the summer of 1971, receiving $25,000 of public funds from Franklin County.
 The local director of the BDC in Ohio sought the ADL's endorsement of the new initiative, which the League declined to give due to the ties between the Washington organization and the Ohio chapter.
 The publishing of audit results showing aforementioned mismanagement of funds by the BDC resulted in the withdrawal of the Franklin County grant.
-Despite this, by December 1971, the BDC was treating addicts in four facilites in Columbus, funded by donations from local buisnesses as well as a $33,000 emergency grant from the Ohio Department of Health.
+Despite this, by December 1971, the BDC was treating addicts in four facilities in Columbus, funded by donations from local businesses as well as a $33,000 emergency grant from the Ohio Department of Health.
 Their use of a former convent on the campus of St. John the Evangelist Church, next to an active school building, prompted opposition from area residents and parents.
 In 1973, the facility was only treating 33 addicts, and did not have enough money to take on new patients, leading Columbus City Council to consider eliminating a budget appropriation funding the BDC.

 In 1972, Hassan ran for delegate of the District of Columbia's at-large congressional district.

 Hassan remained active in Washington D.C., seeking to elect the first African-American President of the United States in the 1984 United States presidential election under the initiative of the Black American Party which he founded.
 He announced the opening of a new treatment facility in the northeastern section of Washington in 1990.
 Hassan Jeru-Ahmed died on July 21, 2011.